MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v2.md

 **`WebAppUri`** - **App Service URL**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies a name for the output variable that is generated for the URL of the App Service.
-The variable can be consumed in subsequent tasks.
+Specify a name for the output variable that is generated for the URL of the App Service.
+The variable can be used in subsequent tasks.
 <!-- :::editable-content-end::: -->
 <br>